zgpio/tree.nvim/README.md

 * provide various of connection interfaces

-* implement message event dispatcher / asynchronous request/response handling
+* implement message event dispatcher and asynchronous request/response handler

 * support neovim gui control stuff (GUI implementation will to be implemented as a separate package.)